SimonePuel/Coseismic-Slip-Inversion/README.md

 ### Jupyer notebooks of GJI manuscript

-In the folder ``Manuscript_GJI_2022`` are contained the Jupyter notebooks of the manuscript "***A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip Estimate***" submitted to Geophysical Journal International (GJI) by Puel et al. (2022).
+In the folder ``Manuscript_GJI_2022`` there are the Jupyter notebook tutorials to reproduce the results contained in the manuscript "***A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip Estimate***" submitted to Geophysical Journal International (GJI) by Puel et al. (2022).

 ### Copyright and distribution